frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/tax-withholding-category.md

  <img class="screenshot" alt="Tax Withholding Category" src="{{docs_base_url}}/assets/img/accounts/tcs-eligible-customer.png">

 1. Let's create an invoice for 12,000 against the eligible customer.
-Saving the invoice automatically calculates tax and appends it in the taxes table.
+Saving the invoice automatically calculates the tax and appends it in the taxes table.

  <img class="screenshot" alt="Tax Withholding Category" src="{{docs_base_url}}/assets/img/accounts/tcs-invoice.png">

- Since the invoice cross the Cumulative threshold (50 Lakhs), we see that tax has been charged.
+ Since the invoice crosses the cumulative threshold (50 Lakhs), we see that tax has been charged.
 Hence, tax based on the rate provided in the **Tax Withholding Category** is applied accordingly.
-Note that, as per the scheme, the TCS is calculated on the amount exceeding the threshold i.e 0.075 % of 10 Lakhs.
+Note that as per the scheme, the TCS is calculated on the amount exceeding the threshold i.e. 0.075 % of 10 Lakhs.

 ### 4. Related Topics
 1. [Tax Rule](/docs/user/manual/en/accounts/tax-rule)